Chung Yong-hwan: Playing career

 Chung played as a one-club man for K League club Daewoo Royals after graduating from Korea University.
-He led Daewoo to three K League titles and once won the league MVP award.
+He led Daewoo to win three K League titles and once won the league's MVP award.

-Considered one of the best K League defenders during the 1980s, Chung also played for South Korean national team.
-He largely contributed to South Korea's qualification for the 1986 FIFA World Cup, and was named the Most Valuable Player by Korea Football Association after qualifiers.
-He played all three of South Korea's group matches in the 1986 World Cup, but failed to advance to the knockout stage.
-He captained South Korea in the 1990 FIFA World Cup, but only played the first match due to an Achilles injury.
+Considered one of the best K League defenders during the 1980s, Chung played for the South Korea national team.
+He largely contributed to South Korea's advance to the 1986 FIFA World Cup, and was named the Most Valuable Player by Korea Football Association after the qualifiers.
+He played all three group stage matches for his country at the 1986 World Cup, but failed to reach the knockout stage.
+He captained South Korea in the 1990 FIFA World Cup qualifiers, and once again helped the team qualify for the tournament.
+At the 1990 FIFA World Cup, however, he played only the first match due to a thigh injury.

 Chung left for England to study the system of foreign football in 1995 after finishing his playing career in South Korea.
-He also negotiated with Fulham, a fourth division team at the time, to join as a player, but the contract was vitiated because he did not get a work permit.
+He signed for Third Division team Fulham at the time, but the contract was invalidated because he did not get a work permit.

 Style of play

-Chung was noted for his jumping ability and did not lose aerial duels against 1.97 m forward Rob Landsbergen, although he was not tall.
-His fast reaction and good sense of balance also made his defensive skills accurately.
-He did not receive a yellow card in the K League for eight years from 1984 to 1991.
+Chung was noted for his jumping ability and did not lose aerial duels against 1.97-m-tall forward Rob Landsbergen, although he was not tall.
+His fast reaction time and good sense of balance also made his defensive skills accurate.
+He did not receive a yellow card at the K League for eight years from 1984 to 1991.